China suspends economic dialogue with Australia | DW | 06.05.2021

 Australia's Trade Minister Dan Tehan described Beijing's decision as "disappointing," but added that Canberra was still open for talks despite ties hitting a new low.

-The Australian dollar's value sank 0.6 percent against the US dollar soon after the news.
+The Australian dollar's value sank 0.6% against the US dollar soon after the news.

 The China-Australia Strategic Economic Dialogue was brokered to boost trade between the two countries and hold bilateral talks over economic disputes.